aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/README.md

-# Guidance for Protein language model training with NVIDIA BioNeMo framework on AWS SageMaker Hyperpod
+# Guidance for Protein language ESM model training with NVIDIA BioNeMo framework on AWS SageMaker Hyperpod

 The Guidance title should be consistent with the title established first in Alchemy.